Key points about medicines to help with pain during tests and procedures

 - sedation involves using medicine, or a combination of medicines, to help your child relax or sleep through the test or procedure

-Your child may have a numbing medicine before a test or procedure.
-This medicine may be a cream, spray, patch, or another device placed on the skin.
+Your child may have a topical numbing medicine before a test or procedure.
+This is medicine you put on the surface of the skin.
+This may be a cream, spray, patch, or another device your healthcare team put on the skin.
+They will put the topical medicine on the skin close to where the procedure will happen.

 After the medicine has numbed the surface of the skin, sometimes your child will have another numbing medicine.
-A doctor will inject this medicine a little bit deeper into the tissue using a small needle.
+A member of your healthcare team will inject this medicine a little bit deeper into the tissue using a small needle.
 This numbing medicine may burn a little bit at first, but after 1 to 2 minutes, the tissue will feel numb all the way down to the bone.

 Sedation for tests or procedures